 Maimonides Fund is a private philanthropic organization committed to securing a thriving Jewish future.
-We support national organizations and scalable initiatives that stren then Israeli vitality and security while empowering North American Jews to embrace their heritage, deepen community connections, and orge their own meaningful Jewish journeys.
+We support national organizations and scalable initiatives that strengthen Israeli vitality and security while empowering North American Jews to embrace their heritage, deepen community connections, and forge their own meaningful Jewish journeys.

 Our Guiding Principles